Katy Perry: 2013–2015: Prism and Super Bowl XLIX halftime show

-2016–2018: Witness and American Idol
+2016–2019: Witness and American Idol

 Perry started writing songs for her new album in June 2016, and recorded an anthem for NBC Sports's coverage of the 2016 Summer Olympics titled "Rise", which was released the following month.
 Perry chose to release it as a standalone track rather than save it for her album "because now more than ever, there is a need for our world to unite".
-NBC also felt its message spoke "directly to the spirit of the Olympics and its athletes" for its inspirational themes.
+NBC also felt its message spoke "to the spirit of the Olympics and its athletes" for its inspirational themes.
 The song reached number one in Australia and number eleven in the United States.

 In August 2016, Perry stated that she aspired to create material "that connects and relates and inspires" and told Ryan Seacrest that she was "not rushing" her fifth album, adding "I'm just having a lot of fun, but experimenting and trying different producers, and different collaborators, and different styles".
 On February 10, 2017, Perry released the album's lead single "Chained to the Rhythm" featuring Skip Marley.
 It reached number one in Hungary and number four in the United States.
 The track was also streamed over three million times on Spotify within 24 hours, breaking the music streaming service's record at the time for the highest first-day streaming for a single track by a female artist.
 The album's second single, "Bon Appétit" with Migos, was released that April.
 Its third single, "Swish Swish", featured Nicki Minaj and followed the next month.
 They respectively peaked at numbers 59 and 46 in the United States, and made the top 15 in Canada.